jhirschb/qmk_firmware/keyboards/splitkb/aurora/lily58/keymaps/jhirschb/readme.md

 _This keymap is a copy of the [Lily58 default keymap](https://github.com/qmk/qmk_firmware/tree/master/keyboards/lily58/keymaps/default), with slight modifications._

+I'm running this code on a Liatris Microcontroller, it might, or might not run on controllers with less memory.
+Feel free to leave feedback.

 # How to show conways game of life on your OLED display

 Add the files _conway.c_ and _conway.h to your keymap folder and add the line